Dexter201/Assignment_Network_Infrastructures/Assignment/README.md

 Your OS (Linux/macOS) may prevent you from installing packages globally.
 The best practice is to create a virtual environment for the Python packages.

-From the project's root directory:
+From the project's root directory or sources directory:

 # Create a virtual environment named .venv
 python3 -m venv .venv